-Samples for siblings DNA testing can be collected with EasyDNA’s own sample collection kit which will be sent to you once we have confirmed your order.
+Samples can be collected with EasyDNA’s own sample collection kit which will be sent to you once we have confirmed your order.
 Compact, discrete and easy to use, our sample collection kit will enable you to collect the DNA samples we need in just a few easy steps.
 Kits contain 4 swabs per person, consent forms and instructions.
 To learn more about the sample collection procedure, click here.

 Note: We can only guarantee standard result turnaround time when siblings DNA testing takes place solely using oral swab samples.
 Using a discreet sample for your test may lead to an increase in turnaround time.

-If Siblings are female
+If test participants are female

 If the siblings being tested are females and want to know if they share the same biological father they will require an X chromosome test.
 Including the mother’s samples is necessary for the test if the females share the same mother.
 For more information about this test, visit our X chromosome testing page.

-If Siblings are males
+If test particpants are males

 Common Cases for DNA Sibling Testing